-Help Center> Elastic Cloud Server> User Guide> Passwords and Key Pairs> One-Click Password Reset Plug-in> Installing the One-Click Password Reset Plug-in on an ECS
+Help Center/ Elastic Cloud Server/ User Guide/ Passwords and Key Pairs/ Password Reset/ One-Click ECS Password Reset Plug-in/ Installing the One-Click Password Reset Plug-in on an Individual ECS

-Installing the One-Click Password Reset Plug-in on an ECS
+Installing the One-Click Password Reset Plug-in on an Individual ECS

 Notes

-2. After the installation, do not uninstall the plug-in by yourself.
-Otherwise, the ECS password cannot be reset.
+1. After the installation is complete, do not uninstall the plug-in by yourself.
+Otherwise, the password reset may fail.

-3. After you reinstall or change the OS of an ECS, the one-click password reset function will become invalid.
+2. After you reinstall or change the OS of an ECS, the offline password reset function becomes invalid.
 If you want to continue using this function, reinstall the password reset plug-in.

-4. After you replace the system disk of an ECS, the one-click password reset function will become invalid.
+3. After you replace the system disk of an ECS, the offline password reset function becomes invalid.
 If you want to continue using this function, reinstall the password reset plug-in.

-5. The password reset plug-in cannot be installed on a CoreOS ECS.
+4. The password reset plug-in cannot be installed on ECSs running CoreOS or KylinOS.

-6. To reset the password, the one-click password reset plug-in must be installed before the ECS password is lost or expires.
+5. If the one-click password reset plug-in is not installed before the password is lost or expires, the password cannot be reset afterwards.

 Prerequisites

-• For Linux ECSs, Disabling SELinux if it has been enabled.
+• For a Linux ECS, disable SELinux if it has been enabled.

-• One-click password reset can be used on the ECSs created using SUSE 11 SP4 only if their memory capacity is greater than or equal to 4 GiB.
+• For an ECS created from the SUSE 11 SP4 image, the memory must be greater than or equal to 4 GiB.

-• DHCP is enabled in the VPC to which the ECS belongs.
+• DHCP is enabled in the VPC that the ECS belongs to.

 • The ECS network connectivity is normal.

-• Set the NIC to DHCP so that the ECS can dynamically obtain an IP address.
+• The NIC has been set to DHCP so that the ECS can dynamically obtain an IP address.

-For details about how to set the NIC to DHCP for a Linux ECS, see Setting the NIC to DHCP.
+For details about how to set the NIC to DHCP for a Linux ECS, see Configuring DHCP.

-For details about how to set the NIC to DHCP for a Windows ECS, see Setting the NIC to DHCP.
+For details about how to set the NIC to DHCP for a Windows ECS, see Configuring DHCP.

-• The ECS security group rule in the outbound direction meets the following requirements:
+• The outbound rule of the ECS security group must meet the following requirements:

 • Protocol: TCP

-If you use the default security group rules for the outbound direction, the preceding requirements are met, and the ECS can be initialized.
-The default security group rules for the outbound direction are as follows:
+If you use the outbound rules of the default security group, the preceding requirements are met by default.
+The outbound rules of the default security group are as follows:

 Installing the Password Reset Plug-in on a Linux ECS

-1. Use either of the following methods to check whether the password reset plug-in has been installed on the ECS:
+1. Check whether the one-click password reset plug-in has been installed on the ECS.

 1. Log in to the ECS as user root.